Bichon Frise VS Shih Tzu

 Size and Appearance

 The Bichon Frise is a small-sized dog weighing 12–18 pounds and standing 9–11 inches tall.
-In comparison, the Shih Tzu is small-sized at 9–16 pounds and 9–10 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Shih Tzu is small-sized at 9–16 pounds and 9–10 inches.
+Their similar size means comparable space and feeding requirements.

 Temperament